VMBlakelock/saute-and-skewers-greekfood/README.md

 - Saute & Skewers..... is currently a simple fun interactive website.
 It allows simple usage to provide a fun factor for idea gathering.
 It features the 3 core languages of web development HTML, CSS and Javascript and Google Maps JS API as a prime feature.

-- There is a clear brand (although no logo as of yet) and a company philosophy of "Making Memories" whilst incorporating this the fun factor was required to be a major part of the content.
+- There is a clear brand and a company philosophy of "xxxxxxxxxxxxxxxxxx" whilst incorporating this the fun factor was required to be a major part of the content.

-- Saute & Skewers..... has the potential of not only being a popular fun idea gathering site for current users, it potentially has the power to become a thriving business site.
-By adding a few addtional features to the site and marketing it well, Destination Date night could be something with a decent ROI.
+- Saute & Skewers..... has the potential of not only being a xxxxxxxxxxxxxxxxxxxxxxxxxxx for current users, it potentially has the power to become a thriving business site.
+By adding a few addtional features to the site and marketing it well, Saute & Skewers could be something with a decent ROI.

-- During research I was unable to find any other sites that had the same 'making memories' concept within a simple game like page making Destination Date Night a niche.
+- During research there where many other sites that had the same concept .....................................

 ### Scope

-- The site was developed with simplicity in mind.
-It was scoped to provide a straight forward approach, the user was to click a few dropdowns and a button and the site would produce an outcome.
-The Google Map JS API was to be the prime feature.
+- The site was developed with the intention of ................................

+- It was scoped to provide a .....................................

 ### Structure

-- Saute & Skewers site structure was to hold pages that where relevant and required.
+- Saute & Skewers site structure was to hold pages that where relevant and required to enable users to ...................

-- The site has X areas, Navbar, Hero Image, 2 main sections with descriptive text and interactivity and a footer.
-It is hoped the user would be drawn into the site with by the brand design, color, image and text.
+The site has X pages:
+- the main Home page houses a Navbar, Hero Image and xxxx main sections and a footer.
+- the Register page ..............
+- the Login page .................
+- the profile page .....................

+- With a great brand design, traditional Greek color, images and text it is anticipated that the user would be ........................

 ### Skeleton